 That's how it is for some people though.
 They might be afraid of ruining their blog's twitter's "integrity" (kill yourself) or maybe they have such low self esteem that they are worried John Axford will reply to them and tell them they are dumb for saying that (he won't.)
 Who knows.
 Or maybe people just thought MY idea was stupid which is totally missing the point.
 It is stupid, but the point is: just stop thinking about everything so much and be nice.
 People tweet mean things at John Axford and if you don't like that you should tweet something nice at him to overcome that.
 It's only 140 characters, it won't kill you.

 With that little rant over I want to thank all of you who did participate.
 I now present to you a few of my favorites.
-Continue reading »
+Read the rest of this entry »

 For some reason this season at Miller Park they have large dispensers for ketchup and mustard, but not Stadium Sauce which are only found in bottles.
 I am not sure of the reason, but I have a feeling it has something to do with Yovani Gallardo's haircut.
 Talking with friends about this injustice of condiments got me thinking.
 Why do we only use stadium sauce with our brats?
 Shouldn't there be more uses for this wonderful condiment beyond grilled meat?
 For the answer we turned to MPD's culinary expert and the the only reader who ever made me cupcakes: lizconsin, who has crafted some recipes for us.
 Take it away, Liz.